 Essential for getting baby (and mum) out and about in the fresh air

-So that you have everything you need on hand when you take baby out of the house (bottles, nappies, creams, wipes, dummies etc)
+So that you have everything you need on hand when you take baby out of the house (bottles, nappies, creams, wipes, dummies etc).
+Make sure you choose something practical with lots of compartments.

 If you have any comments on this post or anything you’d like to add, please feel free to email me direct on email@example.com - this is just my personal opinion but I’m always happy to update.